farcasterxyz/docs/docs/reference/warpcast/api.md

 Parameters:

-- `channelId`: the id of the channel
+- `channelId` - the id of the channel

 Returns: a single channel object, as documented in the "Get All Channels" endpoint above.